sargue/mailgun/README.md

 to easily build basic HTML
 messages.
 It's not supposed to be used for building cutting edge responsive modern HTML messages.
-It's just for simple cases where you need to send a message and you want to use some basic HTML like tables and some formatting.
+It's just for simple cases where you need to send a message with some basic HTML like tables and some formatting.

-Some self explanatory examples:
+Some self-explanatory examples:

 ```java
 Mail.using(configuration)